-Anthrax is an infectious disease due to a type of bacteria called Bacillus anthracis.
+Anthrax is an infectious disease due to a bacterium called Bacillus anthracis.
 Infection in humans most often involves the skin, gastrointestinal tract, or lungs.

-Anthrax commonly affects hoofed animals such as sheep, cattle, and goats, but humans who come into contact with infected animals can get sick from anthrax, too.
-In the past, the people who were most at risk for anthrax included farm workers, veterinarians, and tannery and wool workers.
+Anthrax commonly affects hoofed animals such as sheep, cattle, and goats.
+Humans who come into contact with infected animals can get sick with anthrax as well.

 There are three main routes of anthrax infection: